Coconut Creamed Corn

 - 3 scallions, white and green parts, sliced

-- 1 fresh hot chile pepper, seeded and minced
+- 1 fresh hot chili pepper, seeded and minced (see Note)

 - 1 cup light coconut milk